dymmond/edgy/docs/fields.md

 Limitations:

-Currently the compositefield is excluded from serialization and model dumps.
+Currently the CompositeFIeld is excluded from serialization and model dumps.
 The contained fields are serialized like the others.

 ##### Parameters